Why Women Retire With Less Money Than Men

 Greater female longevity also increases the likelihood of widowhood.
 The transition to a single-income household often occurs at advanced ages, when the capacity for financial adjustment is smaller.
 Studies indicate that household income tends to decline significantly after the loss of a spouse, especially when retirement benefits are not fully transferable (Holden & Zick, 2000).

-Beyond income loss, widowhood can entail additional costs related to housing, health, and care.
+Beyond income loss, widowhood can bring additional costs related to housing, health, and care.
 For women who already enter retirement with less wealth, this transition represents a critical point of financial vulnerability.

 Longevity and Late-Life Risk Decisions

-As life expectancy extends, financial decisions made in later phases of retirement carry disproportionate weight.
-The need to preserve capital for longer tends to reduce willingness to take risk, even when some risk would be necessary to sustain purchasing power.
+As life expectancy extends, financial decisions made in later retirement carry disproportionate weight.
+The need to preserve capital for longer tends to reduce willingness to take risk, even when some risk may be necessary to sustain purchasing power.
 Research shows that risk aversion increases with age, especially after health events or financial losses (Fagereng et al., 2017).

 For women, this dynamic is intensified by prior trajectories of instability and debt.
-The result is a cycle in which longevity requires more wealth growth, yet real conditions lead to increasingly defensive strategies.
+The result is a cycle in which longevity requires more wealth growth, while real conditions lead to increasingly defensive strategies.

 When Living Longer Requires a Different System

-This chapter demonstrates that greater female longevity does not operate as an automatic financial bonus.
+Greater female longevity does not operate as an automatic financial bonus.
 In retirement systems based on unequal accumulation and limited protection against long-term risks, living longer increases exposure to scarcity, inflation, and care costs.
-The penalty is not longevity itself, but the absence of mechanisms that redistribute its risks equitably.
-The next chapter advances from this point by examining why public policies and institutional corrections tend to arrive too late to alter already consolidated wealth trajectories.
+The penalty is not longevity itself, but the absence of mechanisms that redistribute its risks more equitably.

 Chapter 8 — Why Policy Fixes Arrive Too Late in the Wealth Timeline

-Public policies aimed at reducing economic inequality are often formulated as technical corrections presumed to be applicable at virtually any point in the life cycle.
-The implicit assumption is that adjustments to retirement rules, tax incentives, or savings programs can compensate—even when implemented late—for disadvantages that have accumulated gradually over decades.
-However, when viewed through the real and cumulative trajectory of women’s wealth formation, these interventions reveal a profound and structural temporal mismatch.
-Corrections tend to arrive precisely when a substantial portion of inequality has already been consolidated and embedded in asset levels.
+Public policies aimed at reducing economic inequality are often presented as technical corrections that can be applied at almost any point in the life cycle.
+The implicit assumption is that adjustments to retirement rules, tax incentives, or savings programs can compensate for disadvantages accumulated gradually over decades.
+Yet when viewed through women’s real wealth-building trajectories, these interventions reveal a structural timing mismatch.

-The central problem is not the absence of policy, but the timing of policy action.
-Most initiatives operate close to retirement, while the mechanisms that produce the wealth gap begin operating in early and mid-adulthood.
+The problem is not only the absence of policy.
+It is the timing of policy action.
+Many initiatives operate close to retirement, while the mechanisms that produce the wealth gap begin operating in early and mid-adulthood.

 The Late Logic of Retirement Interventions